 The Current State of the Economy and COVID

-The economy has been in bad shape over the past five years.
+The economy has been in bad shape.
 Millions of Americans are either out of work or working jobs out of their field to make ends meet.
 The struggling job market has encouraged many to file for bankruptcy.
 Declaring bankruptcy can offer a sense of relief during these tough economic times and allow those who file to get back on a steady financial routine.

 Creditors Will Stop Contacting You

 One major benefit of filing for bankruptcy is that creditors can no longer come after you.
 This means that they cannot call you, send letters in the mail or continue with pending lawsuits.
 When you no longer have to deal with the stress of creditors constantly contacting you, it can be easier to get a grip on your debt and start taking steps to pay it down.

 Filing for bankruptcy can actually help your credit score go up.
 This is possible because most of your past due debts will no longer be included on your credit report.
 Additionally, less outstanding debt will be reported on your credit report.
 These two factors can significantly improve your credit score over time.

 Stop Paying Just The Interest Each Month